 Leon holds memberships with a number of respected bodies including the Security Providers Association of Australia Limited (SPAAL) and is a Fellow of the Australian Institute of Management (FAIM).

 Email Leon: firstname.lastname@example.org

 Qualifications : Bachelor of Commerce Degree (UNSW), a Diploma in Criminology (Sydney University) with research into armed hold-ups and a Masters in Policy Studies (UNSW) with research in the area of security risk and crisis management.
-Certificate IV in Security (Risk Management), Certificate IV in Workplace Health and Safety.
+Certificate IV in Security (Risk Management), Diploma in Workplace Health and Safety.

 Geoffrey holds a Security Consultant’s Licence and a Security Trainer’s Licence.

 Geoffrey is a senior associate of this firm and the principal consultant of Harris Security Management.
 He has been involved in the security industry in excess of 30 years and has been an independent security management consultant since 1983.
 Geoffrey has an extensive list of projects to his credit involving a range of activities.
 These projects include risk assessments, security reviews and audits, security and criminological research, audits and planning, emergency management, expert witness reports, security policy development, contract design and crime prevention through environmental design.
 His experience includes Health, Aged Care, Universities and Schools.

 He has developed security master plans for campus style organisations.
 Of particular note was the Sydney Showground at Homebush Bay.
 He has also undertaken major security reviews of ‘domicile’ campuses for the Department of Community Services such as the Western Sydney Developmental Disability Services campuses at Westmead, Rydalmere and Parramatta.
 Other campuses include TAFE Colleges throughout NSW.